 Guides can teach you about local culture & history.
 Mountain guides will tell you all about the area’s history and will introduce you to their culture.
 This can be especially enriching when visiting a more off-the-beaten-path or exotic destination.

 These are just a few of the reasons why you should think of hiring a mountain guide.
 They will keep you safe and ease the logistical challenges of traveling to a foreign place, but above all, it will be the human experience along the way that will truly make your mountaineering adventure unforgettable.

 We highly recommend you hire IFMGA/UIAGM/IVBV mountain guides or holders of national certifications approved by IFMGA.
 For the complete list of certifications accepted by IFMGA, click here.
 Alternatively, if you are looking to book a mountain leader, we recommend searching for UIMLA-certified professionals.

-The IFMGA is an international association of mountain guides from all around the world.
-It represents all the national mountain guides associations which are qualified and apply the IFMGA guidelines.
-Find more information, and the national associations that are members of the IFMGA here.
+The IFMGA is the international mountain guides’ association.
+It represents all the national mountain guides associations that are qualified and apply IFMGA guidelines.

 The UIMLA is the international association of mountain leaders.
-This qualification lets the holder lead groups in different mountains all over the world, where the skills of alpinism are not required.
-IMLs can not provide tours on glaciers and permanent snow, and where the planned use of a rope is necessary.
-However IMLs can work with groups on high altitude treks as well as lead groups on snow shoes.
-Find more information here.
+This qualification allows the holder to lead groups in different mountains all over the world, where the skills of alpinism are not required.
+IMLs cannot provide tours on glaciers and permanent snow or where the planned use of a rope is necessary.
+However, IMLs can work with groups on high-altitude treks as well as lead groups on snowshoes.